jbiberman/hello-world/README.md

 # hello-world
-Learning how to use GitHub
+I'm a first year SIPA student learning how to code for career purposes.
+Curiosity, too.